 Cornish Yarg, now made by Lynher Dairies Cheese Company near Truro, was first made thirty years ago on a farm on Bodmin Moor.
-Spell the name of its creator – Alan Gray –backwards and you have the answer as to how Yarg got its name!
+Spell the surname of its creator – Alan Gray –backwards and you have the answer as to how Yarg got its name!

-Catherine Mead joined the small team in the ’90s, and as demand for the nettle covered cheese grew, a second dairy was built at Ponsanooth near Truro, with all production finally moving there in 2006.
+Owner, Catherine Mead joined the small team in the ’90s, and as demand for the nettle covered cheese grew, a second dairy was built at Ponsanooth near Truro, with all production finally moving there in 2006.
 It’s not just the cheese that wins accolades – the dairy building has one too, a coveted RIBA award.